ErpNetDocs/tech/advanced/calculated-attributes/operators/multiply.md

 | Return Value          | Number1 * Number2                                                         |

 > [!NOTE]
+>
+> Make sure the numbers of both parameters are from the the same type.
+>
-> Ensure that the numbers of both parameters are from the the same type.
-For example, Parameter 1 and Parameter 2 must be both integers, doubles, or decimals.
+> For example, Parameter 1 and Parameter 2 must be both integers, doubles, or decimals.

 ## Example